 - Restricted visiting hours remain in effect – 9am - 7pm daily:

 - No restriction on the duration of each visit.

 - The visitors may leave and return during the day of the visit during visiting hours.

 - Visitors may change during a given day, but only 1 visitor will be allowed at any time.

 - All incoming visitors will continue to be screened for COVID-19 symptoms and must wear a mask:

 - If symptoms are suspected or detected, the visitor will be denied entry.

 - If the visitor refuses to wear a mask, they will be denied entry.

-- Age restrictions: the minimum age for inpatient visitors is 15 years of age
+- Age restrictions: the minimum age for inpatient visitors is 15 years of age, unless otherwise noted

-- COVID-19 patients in isolation will not be allowed visitors, with the exception of end of life care.
+- Regardless of whether the visitors have been fully vaccinated or have recovered from having the virus, COVID-19 patients in isolation will not be allowed visitors, with the exception of end of life care.

-- The inpatient visitor policy does not supersede existing policies in place for special circumstances.
+- The newly revised inpatient visitor policy does not supersede existing policies in place for special circumstances.

-- Pediatrics – Physician office/practices, ambulatory and outpatient – 1 visitor allowed with visit, must be 16 and above.
+- Pediatrics – Physician office/practices, ambulatory and outpatient – 2 visitors allowed with visit, must be 16 and above.

 - NICU – 2 visitors per day, visitors remain restricted to the two people who received a band at the baby’s birth.